Some time ago I had a chance to interview a great artificial intelligence researcher and Chief AI Scientist in Lindera, Arash Azhand.

 And how did you go from this to working at Lindera?

-I did my PhD and afterwards a post-doc for two years.
+I did my PhD and afterward a post-doc for two years.
 And at the postdoc, I did some very interesting research on the formation of crystals, which are not organic (so not living systems) but still are resembling those of living systems.
 They have curvature but are still inorganic.
 I did some experiments and simulations on these crystals.
 In the meantime, I just thought about what will I do in the future.
 Will I go to academia?
 Or will I step out of academia and go to industry?
 And my decision was actually to go to the industry because I saw more opportunities to do research.
 I got very interested in artificial intelligence topics.

 One of the systems which interested me, maybe the most, was the human brain.

 So I was very curious to understand how consciousness in the human brain emerges.
 How are we able to just infer knowledge out of the world with this organ.
 On the other hand, during the last years, I became interested in artificial intelligence, which in some sense is influenced by neuroscience.
-I guess my major motivation for work at the industry is to understand the link between original neuroscience and AI.
+I guess my major motivation for work in the industry is to understand the link between original neuroscience and AI.

 Did you find the link or only the inspiration?